waqashsn/term-notes/README.md

 ### Installation
 - Clone the repo or download source code in zip file
 - Open terminal and navigate to Term Notes folder (after unzipping if you downloaded zip)
-- Run following commands by prefix `node` to each command e.g. `node app.js list`
+- Run following commands by prefixing `node` to each command e.g. `node app.js list`

 ### Commands